glory-ka/knowledgeTrace/html_css/css/css-04.md

 Clear
 -----
 The **clear** property is used to prevent an element from being **moved to the hole left by a floated element.**
 This is very useful since we might want to create a layout with two side by side boxes with space in between (float one left and float the other right), but we also want a third box bellow.
 This wouldn't be possible as the third box would also move in between the two boxes.
-To stop the rearrengment of the third box, we use the **clear** property.
+To stop the rearrangement of the third box, we use the **clear** property.

 The **clear** property can take the following values: